 Zulhermana, I Nengah Telab, Desi Ilonac, Zaituld\, a,bFaculty of planning & civil engineering, Universitas Bung Hatta.
-Padang, Indonesia, cFaculty of Economics, Universitas Putra Indonesia YPTK, Padang, Indonesia, dFaculty of Economics, Universitas Bung Hatta, Padang, Indonesia, Email: d\zaitul@bunghatta.ac.id
+Padang, Indonesia, cFaculty of Economics, Universitas Putra Indonesia YPTK, Padang, Indonesia, dFaculty of E5nomics, Universitas Bung Hatta, Padang, Indonesia, Email: d\zaitul@bunghatta.ac.id

-This study determines the role of community awareness as a mediating variable between community attachment and support for heritage tourism development.
-Besides, this study also investigates whether the relationship between economic dependence on tourism and support for heritage tourism development is mediated by community awareness.
+This study determines the role of community awareness as a mediating variable between community 15 achment and support for heritage tourism development.
+Besides, this study also investigates of the relationship between economic dependence on tourism and support for heritage tourism development is mediated by community awareness.
 This study uses primary data to gather through the form of online survey.
 Ninety-two respondents participated in this study.
 The data is analyzed using smart-pls 3.2.7 version.
-The study finds that community awareness fully mediated the relationship between economic dependence on tourism and support for heritage tourism development.
-In addition, the complementary-mediation role of community awareness and community attachment and support for heritage tourism development is also documented.
+The study finds that community awareness fully mediated the relationship between economic dependence on tourism and support for heritage tourism to dependence on tourism and support for heritage tourism to development is also documented.
 Practical and theoretical implications are discussed in this paper.